davidvrba/From-Simple-Transformations-to-Highly-Efficient-Jobs/README.md

 2. The internal processes of Spark SQL together with various performance tips
 3. APIs of ML Pipelines and GraphFrames for advanced analytics

+The course is offered in two languages: Python and Scala.
+The Python version is taught in Jupyter notebook environment, while Scala version in Apache Zeppelin.
+See the installation notes to see the complete stack used througout the course.

 For more information about the training you can see it's [website](http://www.datascript.cz/en/courses/open-source/apache-spark-from-simple-transformations-to-highly-efficient-jobs/) or you can contact directly the lecturer via [LinkedIn](http://www.linkedin.com/in/vrba-david).

 Data for the training are downloaded from the [Stack Exchange database](https://archive.org/details/stackexchange).